-Deposits with credit institutions include £5 million (2009: £20 million) that were subject to charge on 31 March 2010.
+Deposits with credit institutions include a £5 million (2010: £5 million) that was subject to charge on 31 March 2011.

-Effective 1 April 2009, the Group adopted the amendment to FRS 29.
+The Group has adopted FRS 29.
 This requires, for financial instruments held at fair value in the balance sheet, disclosure of fair value measurement by level of the following fair value measurement hierarchy: